 \subsection{Results and Discussion}

-Figure \ref{fig::RadiographyShellThicknessMethod} shows an example of the collected radiographs and depicts the procedure used to infer the shell thicknesses.
-For each radiograph, lines profile were plotted from the microsphere interior, across the shell, to the exterior.
-The shell thickness was taken as the difference in position between the lowest greyscale point and the peak associated with outer shell wall.
-This method was tested in MatLab simulations of X-Ray attenutation through an idealised hollow microsphere and was found to be a reliable way to recover a known shell thickness.
-For each microsphere, the results from up to five unique line profiles were averaged to give a single shell thickness value.

-Radiography was performed for 25 microspheres, covering a diameter range of 18~–~110~\si{\micro\metre} (approximately 66\% of the 920 grade distribution shown in Figure \ref{fig::DiameterStatistics}).
-The results of this investigation are summarised in Figure \ref{fig::RadiographyShellThicknessResults}.
-The mean shell thickness and three confidence intervals, derived from the standard deviation of the line profile measurements, are also plotted.
+Radiography was conducted on 25 microspheres (920 grade) and the shell thicknesses were inferred from the radiographs.
+These results are summarised in Fig.\ \ref{fig::RadiographyShellThicknessResults}.
+The mean shell thickness (290 nm) and three confidence intervals, derived from the standard deviation of the line profile measurements, are also plotted.
 It is clear from \cite{920_diam_shell} that the manufacturer's expectation is that larger microspheres have thinner shells.
 This has likewise been assumed elsewhere for other types of microsphere in density calculations aiming to infer shell thicknessess, as described in the introduction \cite{Gupta2004,Gupta2013,wouterson2005specific}.
-Interestingly, we find little correlation between microsphere diameter and shell wall thickness, mirroring results for the thick (micrometre-scale) walled carbon micospheres in \cite{Carlisle2006}.
+Interestingly, we find no correlation between microsphere diameter and shell wall thickness for Expancel microspheres, mirroring results for the thick (micrometre-scale) walled carbon microspheres in \cite{Carlisle2006}.
 To our knowledge, this is the first time that microspheres with shell thicknesses in the sub-micron range have been measured directly.

 To confirm the shell thickness measurements from the radiography investigations, FIB sectioning of five needle\hyp{}mounted microspheres was conducted.
-Figure \ref{fig::FIBSectioningImages} shows an example of the SEM images which were collected.
-Table \ref{tab::fib-sem_table} summarises the shell measurements for each microsphere which was investigated.
-For each microsphere, the measured shell thickness is compared to the corresponding radiography result, which reveals a good level of agreement between the two techniques.
+Fig.\ \ref{fig::FIBSectioningImages} shows an example of the SEM images that were collected and the procedure to measure the shell thickness.
 The SE images collected reveal significant variation in the shell thickness.
-This can be as large as 256\%, at points separated by only a few microns, as shown in Figure \ref{fig::FIBSectioningImages}(c,d).
+This can be as large as 256\%, between points separated by only a few microns, as shown in Fig.\ \ref{fig::FIBSectioningImages}(c,d).
 The reason for such large local variations is unknown but may be related to variations inherent in the original, unexpanded microspheres and/or the expansion process itself.
 Table \ref{tab::fib-sem_table} summarises the shell measurements.
 For each microsphere, the CT and FIB-SEM measurements of the shell thickness are consistent, when considering the uncertainty of each technique.